rk-izak/DATA72000-IBE/results/README.md

 - **anthropic_results.ipynb**: Notebook for testing and analyzing results from the Anthropic model (`Claude3 Haiku`).
 - **openai_results.ipynb**: Notebook for testing and analyzing results from OpenAI models (`GPT-4o`, `GPT-4o-mini`, `GPT-3.5 Turbo`).

-These notebooks utilize the `evaluate_explanations` function, which aggregates and automates all evaluation processes.
-They provide a step-by-step process for testing and evaluating models based on different agent types and scenarios.
+These notebooks utilize the `evaluate_explanations`, `evaluate_assignment_test`, and `evaluate_selection_test` functions, which aggregate and automate all evaluation processes.
+Notebooks provide a step-by-step process for testing and evaluating models based on different agent types and scenarios.

 > **Note:** To understand exactly how the evaluation function works and see all the metrics calculated, refer to the `../utils/` folder.
-This folder contains the implementation of the `evaluate_explanations` function alongside all metrics used for the evaluation process.
+This folder contains the implementation of the evaluations functions alongside all metrics used for the scoring process.

 ## Example Files